samcreate/Apollo-Player/README.md

             3. Website: http://localhost.com  (required)
             3. Callback URL: http://localhost.com/auth/twitter/callback  (required)
             4. Allow this application to be used to Sign in with Twitter: leave unchecked.
-    4. Add your Spotify default playlist uri.
+    4. Add your Spotify default playlist uri (this has to be a public playlist to work).
 This is what plays when all the songs in the queue have finished playing (required)

 3. Start Apollo
     ```javascript